If I join Air Force ROTC, does that mean I am joining the military? No.

-No. Any undergraduate student with three or more years remaining is eligible.
+No. Any student (undergraduate or graduate) with three or more years remaining is eligible.
 So if you are a second-semester freshman, a sophomore or otherwise and have at least three years remaining in your undergraduate studies, you are likely able to join the ROTC program.
+If you have fewer than 3 years remaining, please contact our detachment to look into possible options for AFROTC participation.

 Yes.
-You can enroll in Aerospace Studies 101 and Aerospace Studies 201 and be what we call dual enrolled.
+You can enroll in Aerospace Studies 101 and Aerospace Studies 201 and be what we call dual enrolled - ie concurrently enrolled.

 Yes, you can.
 Many of our students do not start with a scholarship, but earn one eventually.
 Still, at any given time, about 80% of our students receive financial assistance.